andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

   "Clojure"] ... ]
 ```

 In practice for my use case.
 I only care about the `:href` attribute.
-So we add a clause that when walk encounters a map we select only the `:href` key and value.
+So we add a clause that when `walk/postwalk` encounters a map we select only the `:href` key and value.

 ```clojure
 (defn remove-tags [tags hiccup]